accelazh/accelazh.github.io/_posts/2017-06-27-Experience-In-Feature-Development-And-Rollout-Cycle.md

       * It is good to be able to handle rollback.
 And should give chance for human to come in for manual operate
       * It should have proper visualization of current status, at least a periodically report sending through mail.
       * Also, sign-off mechanisms can be used for human to determine whether the auto controller should enter the next phase.
   * In the end, data related rollout can take very long time.
 Because it needs to gradually transform all data formats, in the reliable way.
+  * Some mechansim to help rollout and baking
+      * Shadow feature.
+The new feature only prints log, but don't carry out actual action.
+The old feature is still running.
+So that we can compare the actual benefit.
+Besides logs, we may also need aggregrate metrics or counters to reveal overall benefits, rather than human read logs one by one.
+      * Baking time and rollout flow.
+The new feature is not one-off thing.
+          * New fixes/improvements keep adding to it.
+It's a flow.
+The binary rollout is a flow too.
+The feature enabling along staging->canary->production with order, is also a flow.
+          * We may set free the binary flow, bug keep the enabling flow sit to staging/canary for a long baking time, and while we are adding new fixes/improvements to the feature flow.